rediscookbook/rediscookbook/recipes/atomically_pipeline_multiple_commands/recipe.md

 Indeed, M/E is only an 'all or nothing' operation *before* the EXEC command is run (that is, during queueing) -- not during the execution.

-Redis does provide an intersting way to deal with issue: the familiar Append-Only File.
+Redis does provide an interesting way to deal with issue: the familiar Append-Only File.
 In the upcoming version of Redis, the commands in the queue are only written to the AOF upon successful completion of the EXEC command.
 So if your server crashes mid-EXEC, you can rebuild state according to the previous, pre-EXEC state.